Open-source microstructure research

 Built with an agentic research workflow.

-The lab uses modern AI coding agents to move faster through the research loop.
-Codex, Claude Code, Cursor, Antigravity, and other agentic tools help write studies, refactor harnesses, generate diagnostics, document failures, and iterate on alpha ideas.
+The lab uses modern AI coding agents to move faster through the research loop — writing studies, refactoring harnesses, generating diagnostics, documenting failures.
 The edge is not just one signal.
 It is the research machine around the signal.

 01 agent